-When building a business, social media is an integral part of it.
+When building a business, a social media strategy should be an integral part of it.
 Without a strong social media presence as part of an optimized digital marketing strategy, you are going to struggle to generate any momentum for your products and services.
 Whether you want to communicate your philanthropic efforts or a new product launch, social media is the main tool you’re going to use.

 To actually generate a following and survive your first year of entrepreneurship, you need to know about some of the most important things regarding social media, so you can avoid making any catastrophic mistakes.